 - To educate farmers and the general Nigerian population on the benefits of mechanized organic farming.

 - As this project develops, we will be importing crops from our Nigerian farms to Canada to assist in fostering a relationship between the two countries as well as economic opportunities for all.

 - Empower youth and general population to be self-sufficient both in food and dairy farming.

 - Job creation/economic opportunity both for the prospective farmers, other workers on the farm and the community at large.

-- Solar panel placement is a major part of this project, titled the “One Bulb, One Socket Program” We plan to install solar panels in the farm and community.
+- Solar panel placement is a major part of this project, titled the “1 Bulb, 1 Socket” We plan to install solar panels in the farm and community.
 Nigeria has warm weather all year round and constant sun.
 Entire communities who do not normally have regular power, can utilize this incredible tool which will enrich their lives in infinite ways.

 - Environmental Awareness, as we will also be educating the community on how to keep their environment safe, clean and habitable.

 - Creation of a community farm market which will benefit the community by having a clean food source, as well as economic opportunity.